go-aie/gptbot/README.md

 **NOTE**:
 - The above example uses a local vector store.
 If you have a larger dataset, please consider using a vector search engine (e.g. [Milvus](milvus)).
-- With the help of [GPTBot Server](cmd/gptbot), you can even upload documents as files and then start chatting via HTTP (see [API documentation](cmd/gptbot/swagger.yaml)).
+- With the help of [GPTBot Server](cmd/gptbot), you can even upload documents as files and then start chatting via HTTP!

 ## Design